Qazeer/artefacts.help/pages/windows/registry_shellbags.md

     updated).

-  - Each entry in `ShellBags` `BagMRU` maintain a `MRUListEx` list, which records **the order in which the sub targets of a target were accessed** (the last sub target accessed having a `MRU position` of 0).
+  - Each entry in `ShellBags` `BagMRU` maintain a `MRUListEx` list, which records **the order in which the sub-targets of a target were accessed** (the last sub-target accessed having a `MRU position` of 0).

 The **first and last interacted timestamps** can be **indirectly deducted for some targets**:

   - The `First Interacted` timestamp can be inferred for some targets thanks to the tree like data structure of `ShellBags` entry.
-Indeed, for entries that do not have subkeys (i.e directory for which no subdirectory were accessed) the `First Interacted` timestamp is equal to the key's `LastWriteTime` timestamp.
+Indeed, for entries that do not have subkeys (i.e. directory for which no subdirectory were accessed) the `First Interacted` timestamp is equal to the key's `LastWriteTime` timestamp.
 This is due to the fact that the key is created when a target is first accessed, and further activity for that target (such as display settings modifications) will only update the key's values.
 In such circumstances, the `LastWriteTime` timestamp reflect the timestamp of the key initial creation (as it is not updated upon updates to a key's values).
-    When a subkey is created for the target (i.e when a subdirectory is accessed for that particular directory), the timestamp becomes unreliable as it reflect the creation of the subkey.
+    When a subkey is created for the target (i.e. when a subdirectory is accessed for that particular directory), the timestamp becomes unreliable as it reflect the creation of the subkey.

-  - The `Last Interacted` timestamp can be deducted for **the sub target that was last interacted with**.
+  - The `Last Interacted` timestamp can be deducted for **the sub-target that was last interacted with**.
 Indeed, as each `Shellbag` entry corresponds to a registry key, the key's `LastWriteTime` timestamp indicates when the `Shellbag` entry was last updated.
-The child-bag / sub-target that was last interacted with being known (`MRU position` of 0), this timestamp correspond to the last interaction timestamp for the sub target that was last interacted with.
+The child-bag / sub-target that was last interacted with being known (`MRU position` of 0), this timestamp correspond to the last interaction timestamp for the sub-target that was last interacted with.

 Note however that major updates of the Windows operating system may result in